Recently Visited Pages

 Applying is easy!
 We have an open-admission policy, which means if you have a high school diploma or its equivalent, you’re in and we can’t wait to see you in the halls.

-This program to provides a criminal justice on law enforcement that is affordable, accessible and responsive to the changing needs of law enforcement and the community at large.
+This program provides a criminal justice focus on law enforcement that is affordable, accessible and responsive to the changing needs of law enforcement and the community at large.

 CRJ Program Strengths

 - Applied Science and Associate of Arts degrees that prepare students for careers in law enforcement and other criminal justice paths.

 - Students achieve personal and professional objectives with a strong emphasis on professional knowledge, ethics, and skill sets, as well as providing learning resources, and career exploration.